 5. Consider rebalancing

-The various positions in a portfolio grow at different rates, and over time the portfolio can move from its target allocations.
+The various positions in a portfolio grow at different rates, and over time the portfolio can deviate from its target allocation.
 Investors should look at their portfolios to see if they need to be rebalanced.
 Rebalancing returns the 401(k) from its current allocation to its target allocation.

 Think about opening a Roth 401(k)

 If you’re looking ahead a few years, you may also want to consider opening a specific type of 401(k) called a Roth 401(k).
 With the Roth version, you fund with after-tax money, but you’re able to enjoy tax-free withdrawals at retirement.
 (Here are all the details on the Roth 401(k).)

 Tax rates are relatively low, so now could be a good time to fund a Roth 401(k) rather than a traditional 401(k).

 “With the Trump tax law due to sunset in 2025, we are facing higher rates in the future,” says Kinder.
 “It could be an excellent time to utilize the Roth 401(k) option and take advantage of the lower rates now.
 This is especially true for folks under [age] 40 or folks in the 10 percent or 12 percent tax bracket.”

 Lower tax rates mean that the cost to take advantage of the Roth plan is lower, since you fund it with after-tax money.
 Taxpayers in higher brackets may find their break on current taxes is more advantageous, however, and stick to the traditional 401(k) plan.

 This Bankrate calculator can help you decide whether the traditional 401(k) or Roth 401(k) is better for you.

 The 401(k) is an excellent vehicle to save for retirement, and it’s a great time to join the many other workers who are securing their financial futures by saving and investing.
 Many of the top moves to make are easy and painless, and some even reward you with a bonus for your effort.